alexander-pick/MKMTool/README.md

 The following is the list of all recognized attributes. **Note that all of the attribute names are case sensitive and many of the values are as well**:

++ **idProduct**: MKM's identification number of the product.
+If it is assigned, MKMTool will also internally fill the Name, Expansion and Expansion ID fields.
+You can still have them in the list, but MKMTool will use the ones found based on this ID.
 + **Name**: the name of the card, in English.
 Case sensitive, use the name exactly as you can find it on MKM's product page, i.e. first letters capitalized except for prepositions.
 Synonyms: enName.
 + **LocName**: the name of the card in the language in which it is printed.
 Note that different languages have different rules about the capitalization - some are like English, but some have only first letter of the first word capitalized.
 + **Language**: English name of the language, first letters capital, i.e. one of the following: English; French; German; Spanish; Italian; Simplified Chinese; Japanese; Portuguese; Russian; Korean; Traditional Chinese